MerlinSzymanski/Carousel/README.md

 3. Create and activate the Environment
 <pre><code>conda env create -f caro.yml
 conda activate caro </code></pre>
+Run <pre><code>python3 main.py -t</code></pre> to run a functionality-test.
+If something is not working, check the pin-numbering in the Caroussel.py-module

 ## 2. Running the experiment: ##
 If you are in the Carousel/ directory you can run the help-section by typing:
 <pre><code>python3 main.py -h</code></pre>
 Available flags are:
 - i: The program starts without a GUI and reads the data from a file.
-Default = GUI
+Default file = files/template.json to use the same data as in the previous experiment, you can use -i save_files/temp/exp_settings.json
+- g: The program starts with a GUI
+- t: The Functionality test
+- c: A cleanup-programm, if the Caroussel runs after the programm crashed

-- o: //TODO: save the videos somewhere else.
-Default = save_files/experiments/experiment_id/ The programm starts by typing:
+The programm starts by typing:
 <pre><code>python3 main.py</code></pre>
 After providing Data (see 3.), the Raspberry should: